hyperledger-archives/avalon/docs/FAQ.rst

   The URL is ``http://localhost:9090/`` or, for Docker, ``http://avalon-lmdb:9090/``
 - TCP 5555: ZMQ connections to Avalon Enclave Manager from Avalon Listener.
-  This is used for Avalon singleton enclave workers using Synchronous Mode The URL is ``tcp://localhost:5555`` or, for Docker, ``tcp://avalon-enclave-manager:5555``
+  This is used by Avalon singleton enclave workers using Synchronous Mode.
+  The URL is ``tcp://localhost:5555`` or, for Docker, ``tcp://avalon-enclave-manager:5555``
+- TCP 7777: ZMQ socket port used by Avalon Graphene Enclave Manager to communicate with Graphene Python Worker.
+  The URL is ``tcp://localhost:7777`` or, for Docker, ``tcp://graphene-python-worker:7777``
 - TCP 1948: connections to Avalon Key Management Enclave (KME).
   Used only for Worker Pool Mode (not Singleton Mode).
   The URL is ``tcp://localhost:1948`` or, for Docker,